rodrigocnstest/rodrigocnstest.github.io/README.md

-iRT files for JoVE publication
+This is the README of the cloned repository containing files used to build the webpage and process the data.

+The link to access the original repository is https://github.com/rodrigocnstest/rodrigocnstest.github.io The link to access the original webpage is https://rodrigocnstest.github.io/iRT_JoVE.html Change 'rodrigocnstest' to your created username to access your repository after creating it.

-Octave folder is used for the data processing, but not the iRT webpage.
+The Octave folder inside the repository is used for data processing, but not for the webpage.

-By following the paper protocol instructions, you should have a functioning webpage such as the following: https://rodrigocns.github.io/iRT_JoVE.html
+After following the paper protocol instructions, you should have a functioning webpage.